project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/02-first-experiment-launching.md

 # 2. Run the GAMA Experiment in Play Mode

 It is time to run the first GAMA experiment in Unity with this package.
-In this tutorial, use the **6th prey Predator** model located in the following hierarchy from GAMA.
+For this tutorial, use the **6th prey Predator** model located in the following hierarchy from GAMA.

 ![Prey Predator 6 model location](../images/tutorial/02-prey-predator-7-location.png)